Chile ~ Patagonia, Torres del Paine

 Season: October to March

 Horses: The horses are medium build cross breeds, generally Chilean Horse crosses or Criollo mix.
 Some have Percheron blood.
 They are bred locally on the surrounding estancias for working cattle and sheep and most range from about 14.2hh to 16hh.
 They are good natured and a sensible, responsive and enjoyable ride.
 You will ride differerent horses during the ride, changing as you visit different estancias.
 Saddles are Chilean style with a comfortable sheepskin on top.
 The horses are trained western style and are used to neck reining.
 Groups are normally limited to a maximum of 8 guests.

-Hours: There is generally 5 to 9 hours riding a day, riding out from your estancia or from estancia to estancia, with breaks for rests and lunch.
+Hours: There is generally 5 to 8 hours riding a day, riding out from your estancia or from estancia to estancia, with breaks for rests and lunch.

 Pace and experience required: To take part in these rides you should have a reasonable amount of previous riding experience and a reasonably good level of general fitness.
 You should be comfortable and in control on a well schooled horse at a walk, trot and canter and used to riding in open country.
-Experienced riders will have fun, well paced riding over good terrain.
+Experienced riders will have fun, energetic riding over good terrain.
 The horses include sensible, steady schoolmasters so less experienced riders who are fit and adventurous, can also participate.
 The pace is varied with opportunities for good long canters most days.

 The first night of the set date itinerary is spent at a comfortable guesthouse in Puerto Natales.
 Other nights are at family run estancias (farms), either working estancias in comfortable guest rooms, or at estancias that have been converted to small hotels.
 Rooms are generally twin bedded with private bathroom although bathrooms may be shared on some nights.